wfercanas/wfercanas.com/src/content/javascript/240210-how-to-group-items-from-an-iterable-in-javascript.md

 ### Even vs Odd

 Let's start by defining how we can evaluate if a given number is even or odd.
-With this function, we will be able to test any number and decide in which group it should go.
+With this function, we will be able to test any number and decide in which group it should be inserted.

 ```js
 function evenOrOdd(number) {